Search Filters

 Intended Use

-The STS screw is indicated for use in treatment of the hyperpronated foot and stabilization of the subtalar joint.
-It is designed to block the posterior and inferior displacement of the allowing normal subtalar joint motion while blocking excessive pronation and the resulting sequela.
+The Ortho-Pro STS Screw is indicated for use in treatment of the hyperpronated foot and stabilization of the subtalar joint.
+It is designed to block the posterior and inferior displacement of the talus, thus allowing normal subtalar joint motion while blocking excessive pronation and the resulting sequela.
+It is appropriate for the following conditions:

 Device Description